 - Bill Sender – charges apply to the sender’s account number.
 The sender’s FedEx account number must appear on the airbill and be in good credit standing.

-- Bill Recipient – charges are applied to the recipient.
+- Bill Recipient – charges apply to the recipient.
 (This is not C.O.D. service.)
-The recipient’s FedEx account number must be on the airbill at the time of shipment, or by the recipient at the time of delivery, and must be in good credit standing.
-But, if the account number is not provided, the recipient must pay for the shipment upon delivery.
+The recipient’s FedEx account number must be on the airbill at the time of shipment.
+Or by the recipient at the time of delivery, and must be in good credit standing.
+But, if the account number is not present, the recipient must pay for the shipment upon delivery.

 - Bill Third Party – charges apply to someone other than the sender or recipient.
 Charges for U.S. shipments may apply only to a third party in the U.S. This is our focus today.